adamzvolanek/silver-barnacle/lecturebook/lectures/lecture07/section7_1.md

 ## Internet, you're on it!

-Discuss what the internet is, its purpose, and what we can do with it.
+Discuss what the internet is, it's purpose, and what we can do with it.